 The Community Foundation of Washington County holds an annual fundraising event for non-profit organizations in Washington County, MD.

-This year's event will be held on May 3, 2016.
+The date for this year's event is listed above.
+The event is usually the first Tuesday of May each year.
 All eligible non-profits may receive donations from 12:01 AM through 11:59 PM on this day.
 No donations can be made on the WCG site outside of this time frame.

 We gladly accept all donations!
 For this event, the minimum amount is $10.
 All donations will go to either youth hockey, figure skating, high school hockey or sled hockey.
+We are also accepting donations that will go towards our new Zamboni.
 You get to choose where your money goes!

 Did you know the Ice Rink helps to support 5 different programs?
 Residents located in (or near) Washington County benefit from these programs, which serve users from 3 years of age up to and including senior citizens!
 Below are a few details about each program.
 Chances are, you know someone who participates in one of these programs!
 Read below for more details on these diverse programs.

 Your donation this year can be earmarked for any of these deserving groups!
-Donations will be accepted on May 3, from 12:01 AM - 11:59 PM.
-On May 3, a Donate Now button will appear at the top of this page.
+On the Day of Giving, a Donate Nowbutton will appear at the top of this page.

 However, these watch-dog sites don't have the infrastructure to detail the specifics of every small, local non-profit.
 This can be frustrating for donors hoping to improve their community at the local level, especially since they are not aware of how the funds will be used.

-For the Washington County Day of Giving (Tuesday, May 3), the Ice Rink has opened a separate bank account for all donations.
-100% of the donations will be used by each prospective user group to create opportunities for new or existing members.
+For the Washington County Day of Giving (Tuesday, May 2), the Ice Rink has opened a separate bank account for all donations.
+100%of the donations will be used by each prospective user group to create opportunities for new or existing members.
 As volunteer organizations, none of these funds will be used to pay for salaries, advertising or organizational perks.

 Imagine $100 was donated to the rink.
 For our figure skaters, that amount could purchase a new pair of skates or a costume for an upcoming show.
 Similarly, it would mean a child on scholarship would have almost all of his ice hockey equipment paid for.
 Perhaps a deserving child wishing to play high school hockey would have his costs defrayed.
 Finally, it could provide a sled for our upcoming program, sled hockey, which provides a fun and competitive environment for disabled athletes.